Clergy FAQs

 Clergy Membership Application

 The Antioch Connection offers clear and supportive pathways for those called to ministry.
-Whether you’re seeking ordination as a new candidate, transferring existing credentials from another denomination, or requesting an honorable location transfer, these processes are designed to affirm your call, safeguard doctrinal alignment, and strengthen our shared mission.
-Explore the links below to learn how to begin your journey toward ordination within the Antioch Connection.
+These processes are designed to affirm your call, safeguard doctrinal alignment, and strengthen our shared mission.